-Martin has lived in the ward for over a decade and when elected was already active in many local groups and issues.
+Martin has lived in the ward for almost two decades and when elected was already active in many local groups and issues.
 He was a regular attender of the Redland Forum of the Bishopston, Cotham and Redland Neighbourhood Partnership and was Sustainable Bishopston representative on the Neighbourhood Partnership until becomeing a councillor rep.

 Locally he’s been successful in getting community noticeboards and cycle parking on the Gloucester Road; has raised funds for running the MakeyourhomeEco course to help people take control of energy at home; secured a grant to work with local traders to help them manage waste and energy bills better; and then made a successful bid to the council for funds to promote walking to local shops by providing seating on hilly streets, and to get traffic calming on a local rat run.